harryleesan/kubernetes-workshop/README.md

 ## 5.6 Install Reviews service version 3 alongside version 1

+Let's try using stars for ratings again.
+This time, we will use red stars instead of black stars.
+Let's deploy version 3 with version 1 so that we can do some A/B testing.

 1. Install another helm release, but without enabling an extra _service_ since we are using the same service as Reviews version 1.